PopovEvgeniy/freefiledestroyer/readme.txt

                 Securely file erasing tool by Popov Evgeniy Alekseyevich

-                           Version 1.2.2
+                           Version 1.2.3.2

 System requirement

-1 megabytes of free RAM
+Microsoft Windows (Vista or higher) or Unix-like operating system 1 megabyte of free RAM
-64 kilobytes free space on storage media

 Program description

 This program let you securely destroy your files.
-It can't be recovered with special software.
+It don't recover with special software.

 License